theanam/react-native-docker/README.md

 The repository also contains all the build tools so you should be able to build apk too.

 > Enjoy.
 While I work on a better documentation

+## TODO

+Use no root use on android-sdk folder